saikumar-guru/Master_Project/README.md

 along with that For our data set, we have used a  plot, which compares the predicted data with real data.

 # Project Implementation

+ Execute the tasks one by by accordingly, Since the dataset is huge we could not be able to keep it in whole in one file.

+Perform the tasks in below format and the results are saved in the diffirent files.

+1.Task wise execution (Task 1.ppt)

+Task 1 : Prepared a presentation on datasets

+2. Feature Selection (2A,2B,2C,2D).py files

+Task 2 : Calcuated the eculidean distances as per the feature selction and  Extracted the required features.

+3. a trajectory prediction model (CNN_lstm_Model, GRU_Model).py files

+Bulid the models using the algorithms and Calculated the accuracy values for the models.

+4. Task  (prediction.py)

+Calculated the ade, fde values of different models.

+5. Task (collision_percentage.py)

+Calculated the percentage of collisions of the models pass the model according to the requirement.

+6. Task 6 (plot.py)

+Plotted a graphs of prediction and compared with actual plot.

 # Code Explanation
 #### Importing all necessary libraries